roytang/blog/content/post/2007/01/new-year-2007.md

 with that one!

-Now as for this year, you have got a pretty vague one going&#8230; maybe that will
+Now as for this year, you have got a pretty vague one going...  maybe that will

 make it easier to achieve 🙂